hiiamboris/red-wiki/CSV-codec.md

 column store is more efficient if you have more rows than columns.
 The bigger the difference, the more efficient.

+Bear in mind that the example above uses rich data types in the output, but the CSV codec doesn't do that itself.
+In order to keep the codec small and focused, it only parses the data into chunks of text and puts those into structures.
+Converting them to Red datatypes is beyond the scope of the codec, and is handled by other functions operating on the structures the codec produces.

 ## LOAD-CSV

 `load-csv` decodes `string!` of CSV data to Red `block!` or `map!`, depending on